 In 1953, Virginia Apgar, MD, created the Apgar score, the first standardized tool to evaluate the newborn.
 An example of evidence-based medicine before the term existed, the Apgar score has been a gold standard to evaluate and guide the health of generations of newborn babies.

-In the 1930s and 1940s, Dr Apgar was also a pioneer in the nascent field of anesthesiology and was the first woman to become full professor at Columbia University College of Physicians and Surgeons (1949).
+In the 1930s and 1940s, Dr. Apgar was also a pioneer in the nascent field of anesthesiology and was the first woman to become a professor at Columbia University College of Physicians and Surgeons (1949).

 Dr. Nancy Dickey (1950-)

 In 1998, Nancy Dickey, MD, became the first female president of the American Medical Association (AMA).